Andyvargtz/IntroDevBootcampAvalanche/sesion15/como-hacer-contribuciones-a-un-proyecto-open-source.md

 icon: square-small
 ---

-# Cómo hacer Contribuciones a un Proyecto Open Source
+# How to Contribute to an Open Source Project